aws-samples/eks-workshop-developers/website/docs/optimizations/java/baseline.md

 ## Objective

-In this chapter we are going to evaluate different performance optimizations.
+In this chapter, we are going to evaluate different performance optimizations.
 It is therefore essential to understand how the current application performs to measure the impact of the optimizations.

 ## Prerequisites